If you are representing an organization, what is the name of the organization:

 About Me (human/individual)/interests, work..short bio/ THis is the most important.
 It is the only way to know that you are not a SPAMBOT!Be generous!

 I began photographing dance in the early eighties, then began making films for projection in 1984 with “Bright Orchard” for Diane Frank & Deborah Riley.
-From 1985 - 1990, I produced a live switch, four-camera concert series for local cable in Northern Virginia that was recently acquired by the Library of Congress, along with tapes I made while on the board of Washington Project for the Arts.
-I established ARTtv, LLC in 1990 in Washington, DC and relocated to NYC in 2003.
-I have a long standing interest in science, movement and philosophy and in 2004 was accepted into the European Graduate School (EGS).
-My MA is pending academic paper review but the interview based project I began producing at EGS (Meeting of the Minds) was awarded a NEA grant in 2007.
-Some of my favorite projects have been producing the Martha Graham Legacy Project and taping with Maida Withers Dance Construction Company in Russia.
-After earning a BA in Film & Video from American University in 1984 I worked in cell animation before discovering how much I enjoyed interviewing.
-Since then I produced documentary style for television while creating media for projection and installation.
-I produced for WETA-TV, the PBS station in Washington, DC including a couple of docs in HD that were acquired by Voom HD Gallery.
-In 2000 I spent 10 weeks at UCLA on a PEW Charitable Trusts Dance Media fellowship.
-The next year produced a doc on Dance Place in D.C. supported by the National Institute for Preservation of America’s Dance (NIPAD) administered by Dance USA.
-In 2006 I wrote an interactive game script that was accepted for fellowship and consultations at an EU Media/Sagasnet workshop in Stuttgart.
+From 1985 - 1990, produced live switch, four-camera concert series for local cable in Northern Virginia that was acquired by the Library of Congress, along with media produced while board member of Washington Project for the Arts.
+Established ARTtv, LLC in 1990 in Washington, DC and lived in NYC 2003-2010.
+Interest in science and philosophy coalesced into proposal for series of short films awarded NEA grant in 2007.
+2004-05 attended European Graduate School (EGS).
+Producer/Director Martha Graham Legacy Project 1998-2001 for Library of Congress.
+BA in Film & Video, American University, DC, 1984.
+Producer/Director for WETA-TV, PBS, acquired by Voom HD Gallery.
+2000 PEW Charitable Trusts Dance Media fellowship at UCLA.
+20/20 Visions Dance Place doc supported by the National Institute for Preservation of America’s Dance (NIPAD) administered by Dance USA.
+2006, Writer/designer for interactive game script, fellowship and consultations at EU Media/Sagasnet workshop in Stuttgart.
+Most recently working in animation, drawing, stage projections, and dance filmmaking.

 funny - i'm actually in nyc right now, so i have no idea what's happening in boston this weekend! the ukrainian connection is also oddly synchronous. i only just joined a project that is being led by finnish dancer Inka Juslin and Ukrainian media artist/dramaturge Svitlana Matviyenko. will you post your work to this site when it is done?